erickRecai/Filter-By-Text/README.md

 A bit of tinkering is needed to enable element deletion, lowlighting, and highlighting.

 # Installation
-Requires a browser extension to install this userscript.
+Requires a browser extension that enables userscripts to install this userscript.
 I personally use Tampermonkey but other extensions should work as well.
 Chrome:
 https://chrome.google.com/webstore/detail/tampermonkey/dhdgffkkebhmkfjojejmpbldmpobfkfo?hl=en
 Firefox: